Want to start making money with a dump truck, but don’t have the first clue on how to get started?

 - Step 5: Obtain Funding

 - Step 6: Obtain Licenses and Permits

 - Step 7: Protect Your Dump Truck Business With Proper Insurance

 - Step 8: Secure a Location and Hire Drivers (If Needed)

 - Step 9: Get Dump Truck Contracts

-So that we lay the right foundation for the discussion, I will start this guide by answering some introductory questions you may have about the dump truck business, including how dump truck owners make money, how profitable a dump truck business can be (hint: the numbers can be pretty good), how much it costs to get started, and how hard it is to actually get started in this business.
+So that we lay the right foundation for the discussion, I will start this guide by answering some introductory questions you may have about the dump truck business, including how dump truck owners make money, how profitable a dump truck business can be, and how much it costs to get started.

 This post may contain affiliate links.
 If you click on a link and complete a transaction, I may make a small commission at no extra cost to you.